 Have the right mindset before making that sales call

-It's always believed and written in ancient scriptures again and again that your mindset towards anything that you do is very powerful and your determination paves your path towards success.
-So when it comes to sales your state of mind plays a big role whether you are going to close the sale or just beginning a conversation.
-Sales is a risky road and you cannot enumerate it before if it's going to close or not, it all comes down to the communication skills of the salesperson.
-Before dialing, if your mindset isn't at place and you don't believe in yourself, you will lose that sale, you will lose a potential client and you will eventually lose your job.
-To polish your skills, you have to dial with a can-do attitude and a positive mindset, ask yourself questions like what is the purpose I'm calling for?
+It’s always believed and written in ancient scriptures again and again that your mindset towards anything that you do is very powerful and your determination paves your path towards success.
+So when it comes to sales your state of mind plays a big role whether you are going to close the sale or just begin a conversation.
+Sale is a risky road and you cannot enumerate it before if it’s going to close or not, it all comes down to the communication skills of the salesperson.
+Before dialing, if your mindset isn’t a place and you don’t believe in yourself, you will lose that sale, you will lose a potential client and you will eventually lose your job.
+To polish your skills, you have to dial with a can-do attitude and a positive mindset, ask yourself questions like what is the purpose I’m calling for?
 What is the end goal?
-How an I going to accomplish my end goal?
-How do I convince the prospect if he tells me he's not interested? and so on.
+How am I going to accomplish my end goal?
+How do I convince the prospect if he tells me he’s not interested? and so on.

-Say it like you mean it
+Say it as you mean it

 When you are on the phone the person on the other end is solely going to judge you on the tone of your voice so the success of your cold call largely depends on your voice.
-Being too quiet or being too loud are equally bad, generally having a low-toned voice will suggest to that you are nervous and unconfident and that he or she shouldn’t trust you.
-What image you're portraying of yourself with your high-pitch is an aggressive or overselling salesperson.
-You wouldn't want that, would you?
-Right in the middle that’s where the sweet spot is just slightly louder than how you would normally speak which shows you are confident in what you're saying while establishing authority and the prospect is most likely going to listen to every word that you say.
-Try recording yourself giving the pitch and listen back to it from the perspective of a prospect and you will quickly realize which end of the spectrum you are on.
+Being too quiet or being too loud is equally bad, generally having a low-toned voice will suggest that you are nervous and unconfident and that he or she shouldn’t trust you.
+What image you’re portraying of yourself with your high-pitch is an aggressive or overselling salesperson.
+You wouldn’t want that, would you?
+Right in the middle that’s where the sweet spot is just slightly louder than how you would normally speak which shows you are confident in what you’re saying while establishing authority and the prospect is most likely going to listen to every word that you say.
+Try recording yourself giving the pitch and listening back to it from the perspective of a prospect and you will quickly realize which end of the spectrum you are on.

 Grab your prospect’s attention!